Modules Basics

 dune

-as above, it will make a filemy_main_module.exe
+as above, it will make a fileset_main.exe

-- To exec it you can do
+- To run it, you can do

-dune exec ./src/set_main.exe "open Core" src/simple_set.ml
+dune exec -- ./src/set_main.exe "open Core" src/string_set.ml

 - Which is really just

-_build/default/src/set_main.exe "open Core" src/simple_set.ml
+_build/default/src/set_main.exe "open Core" src/string_set.ml

 set_main.ml